-The undersigned national associations represent for-profit and non-profit owners, developers, managers, lenders, housing cooperatives and housing agencies involved in providing affordable rental housing to millions of American families.
-We applaud the bipartisan passage of the Coronavirus Aid, and Economic Security Act, (CARES Act) which included important relief for American families and businesses negatively impacted by the COVID-19 pandemic.
-As the Committee reviews "Title IV of the CARES Act" we have enclosed an overview of the policy implications the Act has had on both renters and owners.
+The undersigned national associations represent for-profit and non-profit owners, developers, managers, housing cooperatives and housing agencies involved in providing affordable rental housing to millions of American families.
+We appreciate that Congress acted quickly and included important relief for families and businesses negatively impacted by the COVID-19 pandemic in the Coronavirus Aid, and Economic Security Act, (CARES Act).
+We believe that additional relief will be needed to ensure the continued financial viability and stability of the rental housing industry.